LRTA 1100 class

 Car body

 Similar to the 1000 class, the 1100 class have cheatlines of blue and yellow that run through its sides.
-The trains also served as a prototype for future LRVs made by Hyundai Precision, which bears resemblance to the trains used in the Adana Metro and the Istanbul T4 Line.
+The trains also served as a prototype for future LRVs made by Hyundai Precision, which bears resemblance to the trains used in the Adana Metro and the Hyundai Rotem LRV34 trains of the Line T4 of the Istanbul Tram.
+Each light rail vehicle has two roof-mounted air-conditioning units.
+In total, there are eight air-conditioning units in a four-car train set.

 1100 class train at Gil Puyat station in November 2006